 It is possible for men to get breast cancer because breast cancer develops in breast tissue.

-BreastScreen Aotearoa offers a free breast screening programme (mammography) for women aged 45 to 69 years in Aotearoa New Zealand.
+BreastScreen Aotearoa offers a free breast screening programme (mammography) for those aged 45 to 69 years in Aotearoa New Zealand.
 The aim of mammography is to find very small cancers before a lump can be felt.

 Early treatment of breast cancer has the best chance of success.